nealchester/NC-Contact-and-Social-Details/readme.md

 **Solution:** With this plugin, you can update that information from one place and it updates everywhere you used those shortcodes.

-***

-This plugin creates Customizer panel fields to add your:
+This plugin creates a new Customizer panel with fields to add the following details:

 * main phone number
-* main address
+* main office/store address
 * main email address
 * various social media links